A wild finish? Here are the Mariners’ tiebreaker scenarios in wild-card chase with Yankees, Blue Jays

 — Club A hosts Club B on Monday, Oct.
 4.

-— Club C then travels to the winner of the A-B game to play on Oct.
+— Club C then travels to the winner of the A-B game to play Oct.
 5. (Exact dates could change.)
 The winner of that game advances to play on the road against the No. 1 wild-card team in the single-elimination wild-card game.

 (*The A-B-C designations are determined by the winning percentages among the tied teams, and those won’t get fully sorted out until next week because the Yankees still have series to play against the Red Sox and Blue Jays.)